dbohdan/recur/README.md

 recur supports a limited form of scripting.
 You can define the success condition using an expression in [Starlark](https://laurent.le-brun.eu/blog/an-overview-of-starlark), a small scripting language derived from Python.
 The default condition is `code == 0`.
-This means recur will stop retrying when the exit code of the command is zero.
+This means recur stops retrying when the command exits with code zero.

 The condition expression can evaluate to any value.
 `False`, `None`, numeric zero (`0`, `0.0`), and empty collections (`""`, `()`, `[]`, `{}`) are considered false.